shervin-ghajar/react-native-stylewind/packages/stylewind/README.md

 npx init-rn-stylewind
 ```

 This will generate a `theme.config.mjs` file in the root directory of your project as below.
-You can customize this file to define your theme colors, spacing, typography, and more.
+You can customize this file to define your theme colors, spacing, typography, utilities.
 ```javascript
 // theme.config.mjs
 import { createTheme } from 'rn-stylewind';